Nizor22/COVID19/README.md

 # Online Attendance Automation

-COVID19 had brought a new problem of manual online attendance, and since I had more than just one and had to do it every weekday, I created this script to automate it.
+COVID19 had brought a new problem of online attendance completion, and since I had more than just one and had to do it every weekday, I created this script to automate my attendance.

-The script logs on to the gmail, parses messages containing attendance, opens their links in a browser with new tabs for every url, and fills it in for you.
+The script logs on to the gmail, parses messages containing attendance, opens their links in a browser with new tabs for every url, and does the attendance for you.

 # Usage: